Matrix-Free Ghost Penalty Evaluation via Tensor Product Factorization: Results

 Figure~\ref{fig:vmult_time_breakdown} shows the percentage of time spent on computations involving cut cells, interior cells, ghost penalty terms, and the time spent on MPI communication.
+The timings are aggregated over all 32 MPI ranks.
+The 'MPI' category represents time spent in communication and synchronization, and therefore implicitly includes the effects of load imbalance.
+The dominance of the 'Intersected' cells category is consistent with the single-cell benchmarks in Figure~\ref{fig:single_cell_performance}, which show that evaluation on cut cells (which cannot use tensor-product factorization for quadrature) is significantly more expensive than on interior cells.
 The cut cells consume the most time (65.5\%), followed by the ghost penalty (14.6\%), MPI communication (12.3\%) and interior cells (6.5\%).
 The interior cell computations are more efficient due to the exploitation of the tensor-product structure that is not possible on the cut cells.
 Computing the ghost penalty takes a fraction of the time compared to the cut cells.
 The MPI communication time is relatively low, given how simple the load balancing algorithm is.